UncleGoogle/galaxy-integration-humblebundle/README.md

 ## Known Issues

-- cannot detect game as installed if it has proper installer.
-Sadly, many HB games are self-running
+- no detection for games installed via default WindowsInstaller (`Msi` uninstaller)
-- no launch support for macOS yet
+- no launch support for macOS

 ## See also
 - https://github.com/gogcom/galaxy-integrations-python-api